JoelRLL19/mms142-groupI-2023/README.md

 <h1>The Difference Between Augmented Reality and Virtual Reality</h1>

 <p>At first glance, Augmented Reality and Virtual Reality may seem the same, and easy to mix up the two, there are actually some key difference between both.
 The main difference being that AR uses a real world setting, and allows its user to control their presence in the real world, while in VR, it is completely virtual, and is controlled by a system.
-In addition, AR enchance both the virtual and real world, while VR only enhances a fictional reality.</p>
+In addition, AR enhance both the virtual and real world, while VR only enhances a fictional reality.</p>
 <p>In addition, Augmented Reality enhances real-life situations using both data and animations, requiring a mobile cellphone for simple usage, while Virtual Reality requires the the use of both the user's vision and hearing to cover the entire scenario.</p>

 <p align="center">